helenoid/swissknife/docs/phase1/technical_challenges.md

 - Inconsistent behavior and APIs.

 **Solution:**
-- **Define Target Architecture:** Clearly document the target architecture (as done in `cli_architecture.md`) with distinct layers/services (CLI, Agent, Task, Storage, ML, etc.).
+- **Adhere to Target Architecture:** Strictly follow the documented unified architecture (`UNIFIED_ARCHITECTURE.md`) with distinct domains/services (CLI, Agent, Task, Storage, ML, etc.).
-- **Modular Design:** Enforce strong module boundaries using TypeScript modules (`import`/`export`) and clear interfaces.
+- **Modular Design:** Enforce strong module boundaries using TypeScript modules (`import`/`export`) and clear interfaces defined in `src/types/` or within domain boundaries.
 Avoid tight coupling between unrelated modules.
-- **Consistent Structure:** Adopt and enforce a consistent project structure (folder organization, file naming conventions).
+- **Consistent Structure:** Adhere to the established project structure (`PROJECT_STRUCTURE.md`).
-- **Refactor, Don't Just Copy:** When integrating logic from sources, refactor it to fit the target architecture and TypeScript best practices, rather than just copying/transpiling directly.
-Use the source code primarily as a reference for functionality.
+- **Refactor, Don't Just Copy:** When integrating logic from sources, refactor it to fit the target architecture and TypeScript best practices (async/await, strong typing, ES modules), rather than just copying/transpiling directly.
+Use the source code primarily as a reference for *functionality*.
-- **Code Reviews:** Enforce code reviews focused on architectural consistency and adherence to defined patterns.
+- **Code Reviews:** Enforce code reviews focused on architectural consistency and adherence to defined patterns and interfaces (`CONTRIBUTING.md`).

 ### 5.2 API Consistency